 For every 30 seconds to 1 minute, take the risotto out of the microwave and stir and put it back in until it reaches the desired temperature.

-Reheating Risotto In A Stove
+Warming Risotto On A Stove

 You can also reheat the risotto on the stove, and it will turn out very tasty.
 You need to make an effort to restore the juiciness, and your meal will be delicious.